Obviously you are here because you love travel and you have come to the right place!

 Travel adapter: carry this in your hand luggage so you can use it on airports etc.

-Mobile phone: I’ve recently upgraded to an iPhone 6s and I absolutely love the quality of the pictures!
+Mobile phone: I currently own an iPhone 6s and I absolutely love the quality of the pictures!

 Kobo Glo e-reader: I love to read and I love this e-reader because of the extremely long battery life and because the screen makes me feel like I am reading a regular book.

 Asus netbook: for years I carried this small and light netbook, perfect for keeping a travel journal and watching movies.

 Tep Wireless: => I used this convenient little device in Japan, Spain, Croatia and Ireland.
 It’s a tiny modem that allows you to connect to the internet everywhere in the world (provided there is a signal).
 You can buy a 24 hour pass with unlimited data for €7 and can connect up to 5 devices.
 I love to disconnect and be offline, but I like to have the option to look up important information or get in touch with my family and friends in case it’s necessary.